Acorn Computers: Revival of the Acorn trademark

 In early 2006, the dormant Acorn trademark was licensed from the French company Aristide & Co Antiquaire de Marques, by a new company based in Nottingham.
 This company was dissolved in late 2009.

 On 23 February 2018 the Acorn trademark made another return when a new company Acorn Inc. Ltd announced a brand new smartphone, the Acorn Micro C5.
 The Acorn Micro C5 has since been discontinued.

-Popular culture
+In popular culture

 In 2009, BBC4 screened Micro Men, a drama based on the rivalry between Acorn Computers and Sinclair's competing machines.

 TV series

 Acorn products featured prominently in a number of Educational television series, including: